msgctcheng/train-schedule/README.md

 * Upon submission the train's information is stored in Firebase DB and dynamically displayed on the table of trains.

-* The app reloads every minute to keep the times up to date.
+* The app reloads every minute and uses Moment.js to keep the times from Firebase up to date.